VitorHugoAguiar/ProBot/ProBot_Server/Readme.md

 # ProBot Server

 # Flask
-To control the Probots  we are using web page build with [Flask](http://flask.pocoo.org/).
-This code is based on [Flask-Starter](https://github.com/samgclarke/flask-starter).
+To control the Probots we are using a web page built with [Flask](http://flask.pocoo.org/).
+This code is based on [Flask-Starter] (https://github.com/samgclarke/flask-starter).

-With this interface, the user can see the ProBots that are avaiable.
-After choose one ProBot, the user can see some useful information related to that ProBot like the angle or the battery percentage.
+With this interface, both admin and user can see the ProBots that are available to control.
+After choosing one ProBot, the user can see every information related to that ProBot, like the angle or the battery percentage.

-The admin can also initialize the mainRoutine and shutdown the BeagleBone.
+The admin can initialize the mainRoutine and shutdown the BeagleBone.

 # Paho-mqtt and mosquitto
-For the communication between the ProBots (beaglebone) and the server, we are using the [paho-mqtt.](http://www.eclipse.org/paho/) To install paho-mqtt on the server, you need to type:
+The communication between the ProBots (beaglebone) and the server, are made through the [paho-mqtt.](http://www.eclipse.org/paho/) To install paho-mqtt on the server, you need to type:

 	pip install paho-mqtt